ricohaustria/web-adv/Demos/readme.md

 - WSL Introduction & Setup
 - Benefits of using WSL
-- WSL 2 & Docker Desktop Configuration
+- Script based WSL 2 & Docker Configuration
 - Creating and Executing Docker Containers for Web Apps
 - Hosting Single Page Applications in Containers using NGINX